A Statistician's Overview of Physics-Informed Neural Networks for Spatio-Temporal Data: Physics-Informed Neural Networks (PINNs)

 A significant challenge with Bayesian NNs (and, hence, B-PINNs) is the specification of reasonable prior distributions for the NN parameters $\bm{\theta}_W$.
 In general, such parameters are not identifiable, which can make MCMC sampling challenging without extra constraints \citep[e.g.,][]{mcdermott2019bayesian}, the specification of informative priors (e.g., through empirical Bayes or meta-learning; e.g., \citet[][]{meng2022learning}), or special classes of priors \citep[e.g.,][]{meng2022learning,sell2023trace,castillo2024posterior}.

 Note that the B-PINN framework presented here does not include an explicit term for model error, although $\sigma^2_r$ does account for minor discrepancies in the PDE.
 But, this does not respect the fact that the PDE dynamics are not usually sufficient to model the real world process.
 In other words, the real-world dynamical process is latent and is motivated by the PDE, but is typically more complicated.
-This is exactly the motivation for denoting a distinction between the true latent process, $u$, and the PDE solution $\tilde{u}$ in Section \ref{sec:mechmodel} and the NN solution $u_{NN}$ here.
+This is exactly the motivation for denoting a distinction between the true latent process, $u$, and the PDE solution $v$ in Section \ref{sec:mechmodel} and the NN solution $v_{NN}$ here.
 Such discrepancy terms are common in the computer model experiment literature \citep[e.g.,][]{gramacy2020surrogates}.
-In the context of B-PINNs, a discrepancy term can be added in the data model, e.g., $z_{t^i}(\bm{s}^i) = u_{NN,t^i}(\bm{s}^i;\bm{\theta}_W) + \delta_{t^i}(\bm{s}^i;\bm{\theta}_\delta) + \epsilon_{t^i}(\bm{s}^i)$, where $\delta_{t^i}(\bm{s}^i;\bm{\theta}_\delta)$ is a discrepancy term that depends on parameters $\bm{\theta}_\delta$.
+In the context of B-PINNs, a discrepancy term can be added in the data model, e.g., $z_{t^i}(\bm{s}^i) = v_{NN,t^i}(\bm{s}^i;\bm{\theta}_W) + \delta_{t^i}(\bm{s}^i;\bm{\theta}_\delta) + \epsilon_{t^i}(\bm{s}^i)$, where $\delta_{t^i}(\bm{s}^i;\bm{\theta}_\delta)$ is a discrepancy term that depends on parameters $\bm{\theta}_\delta$.
 In the statistical surrogate and mechanistically-motivated statistics literature, this discrepancy is typically modeled as a GP, a functional (basis) expansion, or a machine learning surrogate.
 In the B-PINN context, it is natural to model the discrepancy as an additional (separate) neural network \citep[e.g.,][]{zou2024correcting}, with the discrepancy used to correct for the misspecification of the PDE when observing PDE residuals.
 In either case, one must be careful to ensure that there is sufficient prior information regarding the spatial (and possibly temporal) scale of the discrepancy process to ensure identifiability of the solution (see our example in Section \ref{sec:simul} below for more discussion).

-Although the B-PINN framework is an increasingly useful paradigm to account for uncertainty in PINN applications, there are still potential limitations in its lack of an explicit hierarchical formulation, lack of accommodation of dependent random effects, focus on Gaussian data distributions, and lack of more complicated measurement/sampling errors.
-In the next section, we show how the PINN fits into a more general deep mechanistically-informed BHM framework that can accommodate these concerns.
+Although the B-PINN framework is an increasingly useful paradigm to account for uncertainty in PINN applications, there are still potential limitations in its lack of an explicit hierarchical formulation, lack of consideration of covariate effects, lack of accommodation of dependent random effects, focus on normal data distributions, and lack of more complicated measurement/sampling errors.
+In the next section, we show how the B-PINN fits into a more general deep BHM framework for dynamic spatio-temporal processes that can accommodate these concerns.